 Grease a 2 quart casserole dish.

-Heat milk over medium heat in a small saucepan until bubbles form around the edges and the milk starts to steam, about 5 minutes.
+Heat milk over medium heat in a medium saucepan until bubbles form around the edges and at the surface and the milk starts to steam, about 5 minutes.
 Slowly stir in the cornmeal and molasses.
-Cook, stirring constantly, until mixture has the consistency of a thick sauce and has just started to boil, about 8 minutes.
+Cook, stirring constantly, until mixture has the consistency of a thick sauce and has just started to boil, about 5 minutes.
 Remove from heat and stir in sugar, salt, cinnamon, and ginger.
 Pour pudding into prepared casserole dish.

 Serve warm, topped with whipped cream or vanilla ice cream if desired.